ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-mavlink.rst

    This solution is one of the most versatile solutions available, and is the inspiration of many similar solutions (including :ref:`Airborne's above <common-frsky-telemetry_apm_mavlink_to_frsky_smartport_converter_airborne_projects>`).
-   It is however not a "commercial" solution and does require some soldering.
+   It is however not a "commercial" solution and does require some soldering, but can be extended even to connect RGB Led strips like `Scottflys LED Extension <http://openbrainiacs.com/tiki-index.php?page=Teensy%20Telemetry%20LED%20Extension>`__.

-Information about the circuit and software can be found on the `project wiki <https://github.com/Clooney82/MavLink_FrSkySPort/wiki>`__.
+Information about the circuits and software can be found on the each project link above.